AI4ScienceConf/AI4ScienceConf.github.io/source/cfw.md

 ## Scope

+CAIS calls for symposiums covering a wide range of topics in the intersection of AI and sciences including but not limited to physics, chemistry, biology, materials and sustainability.

 <!-- COLM workshops should cover topics that intersect and expand upon the subject areas solicited in the COLM call for papers ([https://colmweb.org/cfp.html](https://colmweb.org/cfp.html)).
 In particular, we are primarily interested in hosting workshops that serve the following two purposes:

 1. **Building new communities and connections**.
 For example, we would prefer a workshop that aims to bring people together who are interested in a new/emerging area of research than one that focuses on a topic that is already well-represented in the main conference.
 Workshops should therefore provide opportunities for discussion and presentation of works in progress.
 At the same time, a workshop's scope and focus should be sufficiently broad to attract a meaningful number of attendees, and workshops whose primary function will be to highlight work by a single researcher or lab are discouraged.